 The Uninvited is a 1944 American supernatural mystery/romance film directed by Lewis Allen.
 It is based on the Dorothy Macardle novel Uneasy Freehold.

 My review: maybe I am just too demanding but this one was really disappointing to me.
-The romance part of the movie plus a lot of easy tricks did not convince me at all.
+The romance part of the movie plus a lot of easy tricks didn't convince me at all.
 Still, if you want to give it a try, don't miss the Criterion Blu-ray edition!

 If you have not seen it, lucky you!
 Do not change a thing!